Brewers sweep Reds, close in on Cards

 Orlando Arcia ripped a three-run double in the fourth inning as the Milwaukee Brewers completed their second straight series sweep with a 5-3 victory over the host Cincinnati Reds on Thursday afternoon.

-Milwaukee moved one game behind idle St. Louis for first place in the National League Central and pulled within a half-game of Washington for the top NL wild-card spot.
-The Nationals were playing Philadelphia later on Thursday.
+Milwaukee moved one game behind idle St. Louis (90-69) for first place in the National League Central.
+The Brewers also remained one game behind Washington for the top NL wild-card spot, as the Nationals (90-69) beat the Philadelphia Phillies 6-3 on Thursday.

 Rookie Aristides Aquino belted a first-inning solo home run among his three hits for the Reds (73-86), who played host to Hall of Fame radio broadcaster Marty Brennaman’s final game of his 46-year career with the team.
 Brennaman, 77, announced in January that he would retire after the season.

-Note: EditorsNote: updates third graf to reflect Nationals’ win